-- Build a 'project plan' to develop a realistic timetable. - Think about the time of year.
+Think about the time of year.
 What else is happening in your local community?
-Check if other local events or occasions are planned that might clash with your event or lessen the level of interest, or on the other hand, if there are events which will make it easier to bring together your community. - Offer a range of dates and times for events: your community is likely to include people working different hours, so by offering a combination of daytime, evening and even weekend dates you can ensure that you are attempting to reach everyone. - Remember that the more imaginative and creative your plans are, the more that people will want to get involved - this will make sure that your consultation has the highest and most diverse input possible.
+Check if other local events or occasions are planned that might clash with an event you wish to hold, or lessen the level of interest - or on the other hand, if there are events which will make it easier to bring together your community.

+Offer a range of dates and times for events: your community is likely to include people working different hours, so by offering a combination of daytime, evening and even weekend dates you can ensure that you are attempting to reach everyone.

+Remember that the more imaginative and creative your plans are, the more people will want to get involved - this will make sure that your consultation has the highest and most diverse input possible.